lhein/vscode-spacex-explorer/ReadMe.md

 # Hints

+- DO NOT use this repository as your project to start with.
+Instead use the one we created during the slides...

+- the file ```extension.ts``` contains a skeleton with useful comments.
+Feel free to copy it over!

 - install node-fetch via "_npm add node-fetch_" because its required by ```utils.ts```

 - install fs via "_npm add fs_" because its required by ```utils.ts```